ksg97031/ksg97031/README.md

 ## 🔥🔥🔥
-I'm KSG, with a keen interest in open source security and development.
+Hello, I'm KSG, and I have a keen interest in open source security and development.

 ### ⚡ Recent Activity
 <!--START_SECTION:activity-->